-- 10.20.1.
-A unit member who is a parent, guardian, or custodial grandparent of one or more children in Kindergarten through Grade 12 shall be permitted to take up to forty (40) hours each school year and not more than eight (8) hours in any calendar month to participate in activities of the school where any of his/her children attends under the following circumstances: - 10.20.1.1.
+10.20.1.A unit member who is a parent, guardian, or custodial grandparent of one or more children in a Universal Transitional Kindergarten through Grade 12 school system shall be permitted to take up to forty (40) hours each school year and not more than eight (8) hours in any calendar month to participate in activities of the school where any of his/her their children attends under the following circumstances:

+- 10.20.1.1.
 The unit member may elect to utilize existing vacation (if applicable), personal business leave, personal necessity leave, or time off without pay for this purpose. - 10.20.1.2.
-The unit member shall give reasonable advance notice to his/her immediate supervisor of the planned activity including the date and anticipated duration of the unit member's absence.
+The unit member shall give reasonable advance notice to his/her_their immediate supervisor of the planned activity including the date and anticipated duration of the unit member's absence.